Mandatory employer accreditation

 - Currently accredited employers will also have to apply again, as the requirements of accreditation under the new system and current are different, however, they may not have to start the process from scratch.

-There are 2 major types of accreditation levels – Standard and High Volume - every employer who needs to get accredited will apply under one of these two.
+There are 2 major types of employer accreditation levels – Standard and High Volume - every employer who needs to get accredited will apply under one of these two.
 Franchisees and labour hire will have additional requirements that will make the process more stringent for them.

 What type of accreditation to apply for?

 This is the most important question for businesses looked to become accredited under these rules.
 The type of accreditation you apply under will dictate how many migrants you can support on a visa and the energy you need to dedicate to meeting the accreditation requirements.

 Visa expiry for current migrant workforce

 The accreditation process is also influenced your existing employees’ visa expiry dates.
-Many employees whose visas are expiring in the near future should look to submit further work visa applications before 1st November, under current rules.
+Many employees whose visas are expiring in the near future should look to submit further work visa applications before 3rd July 2022, under current rules.
 This offers certainty for the next few years in case their employers are not readily equipped for accreditation.
 Employers should be aware that labour market testing is a requirement for Essential Skills Work Visa even if the employee already works for your company.
 You still have to “test the market” before you can retain that employee for ongoing employment, which can only happen if their subsequent work visa is approved.
 This process should be undertaken well in advance, especially if the employee’s role, on which the work visa would be supported, has changed.